influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/introduction/install.md

 > **Note:** If InfluxDB is being deployed on a publicly accessible endpoint, we strongly recommend authentication be enabled.
 Otherwise the data will be publicly available to any unauthenticated user.
 The default settings do **NOT** enable authentication and authorization.
-Further authentication and authorization should not be solely relied upon to prevent access and protect data from malicious actors.
+Further, authentication and authorization should not be solely relied upon to prevent access and protect data from malicious actors.
 If additional security or compliance features are desired, InfluxDB should be run behind a third-party service.
 Review the [authentication and authorization](/administration/authentication_and_authorization/) settings.